Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Model

+{\bf{Hawkes Process:}} The univariate Hawkes process is a type of temporal point process that models a sequence of events on a single dimension exhibiting a \textit{self-exciting} behavior.
+Given $d$ types of events, the corresponding $d$-dimensional multivariate Hawkes process (MHP) is a point process where each dimension tracks the dynamics of each event type.
+In addition to being self-exciting, the MHP is \textit{cross-exciting} among event types, \ie, an event occurring in one type of event increases the probability of any type of event occurring in the near future.
+The conditional intensity of the $d$-dimensional Hawkes process is given by

-where the function $\boldsymbol{\mu}(t)$ is called the background intensity, which controls the arrival of external events into the system.
+where $\boldsymbol{\mu}(t)$ is the \pioc{(deterministic)} background intensity, \pioc{a $d$-dimensional non-negative vector for each $t$} controlling the arrival of external events into the system.
 The matrix $\boldsymbol{\varphi}(t)$ is called the Hawkes kernel, a $d \times d$ matrix of functions that characterizes the self- and cross-excitation across the event types representing the $d$ dimensions.
-The diagonal entries $\varphi^{jj}(t)$ and off-diagonal entries $\varphi^{ij}(t)$, $i \neq j$, represent the self- and cross-exciting components of the Hawkes kernel, respectively.
-The function $\boldsymbol{\varphi}^j(t)$ represents the $j^{th}$ column of the Hawkes kernel.
+Let $\boldsymbol{\varphi}^j(t)$ represent the $j^{th}$ column of the Hawkes kernel.
+The diagonal entries $\varphi^{jj}(t)$ and off-diagonal entries $\varphi^{ij}(t)$, $i \neq j$, represent the self- and cross-exciting components of the Hawkes kernel, respectively. \pioc{Note that the Hawkes intensity $\boldsymbol{\lambda}(t)$ defined in \cref{eqn:hawkes} is a stochastic function dependent on the history of any particular realization $\HSf_{t^-}$.
+Given a fixed $\HSf_{t^-}$, the intensity before or equal to $t$ is deterministically calculated using \cref{eqn:hawkes}.
+On the other hand, the intensity is a random variable for any time greater than $t$ or if the history $\HSf_{t^-}$ itself is not observable, such as in the case of interval censoring.}